-Before you are taken to the operating room, you will wait in your own spot on our pre-operative floor.
+Before you are taken to the operating room, you will wait in our pre-operative floor.
 This may be a room with a door or private area with curtains.
 It will have a comfortable place to sit or lay down, as well as a seat for a family member or friend who may be accompanying you.

 Soon after you are brought to this area: